Tadpole Press 100-Word Writing Contest

 I perfumed my hair with grace, ran oils of naivety and hope down my spine, and rubbed love into my chest before I took my place on the pyre.
 To my surprise, my skin glistened in the firelight, and it whispered, “No, darling.
 Only burn your fear.”

-Congratulations, Melanie, Margaret, and Carla!
+Congratulations to our winners!
 And congratulations to everyone who dared to dream and created a little bit of inspiration in this world.
 You matter.
 Your dreams matter.
 Keep writing.

 Thank You